johnvorhies/LightField-Matlab/README.md

 ## Functions

 ### Main
-Calls fastDualFanFilterUV for either grayscale or RGB light field depth filtering and also calls LFWaveletCompression.
-It requires a .mat file of the light field in two-plane parameterization form to be loaded into the Matlab workspace with either the name **st_uv** or **st_uv_rgb** and the focal length of the camera **d**.
+Calls fastDualFanFilterUV for either grayscale or RGB light field depth filtering.
+It requires a .mat file of the light field to be loaded into the Matlab workspace as a 4-D grayscale or 5-D RGB tensor.

 ### filtered_image = fastDualFanFilterUV(st_uv,d)
 Main control function for depth filtering.
 Calls **findThetaC**, **DFFilterParams**, **plotFrequencyResponse** and **applyFilter**.
 This function also checks whether the input light field is grayscale or RGB.
 If the light field is grayscale, an epipolar image (EPI) is extracted from the central light field image for **findThetaC** and **applyFilter** is called once.
 If the light field is RGB, an EPI is extracted from the central light field image and converted to grayscale for **findThetaC** and **applyFilter** is called three times, once for each color channel.
 For RGB, parfor is used to call **applyFilter** three times in parallel.
 This requires the Parallel Computing Toolbox.
 This can be changed to a for loop if this toolbox is not available to you.

 #### Inputs:
 * st_uv: a light field in two-plane parameterization form.
-* d: The focal length of the light field camera

 #### Outputs:
 * filtered_image: The depth-filtered central image of the input light field.